This story contains affiliate links.

-When I first began my own journey into green cleaning, I was overwhelmed and stocked up on a plethora of various expensive and supposedly green products.
+When I first began my own green cleaning journey, I was overwhelmed and stocked up on a plethora of various expensive and supposedly green products.
 If only I knew that it could be so much more simple.
 Armed with some empty spray bottles and the following common household products, I can clean any area of the home easier and cheaper than any of the store-bought alternatives:

 - Distilled white vinegar